kvankova/code-embedder/README.md

 print("Embedding successful")
 ```

-Once the workflow / pre-commit hook runs, the code block sections are filled with the content of the script located at `main.py` and updated in the `README` file.
+Once code-embedder runs, the code block sections are filled with the content of the script located at `main.py` and updated in the `README` file.

 ````md
 # README